appbaseio/reactive-manual/docs/v1.0.0/components/MultiList.md

 - **customQuery** `Function`
     takes **value** as a parameter and **returns** the data query to be applied to the component, as defined in Elasticsearch v2.4 Query DSL.
     `Note:` customQuery is called on value changes in the **MultiList** component as long as the component is a part of `react` dependency of at least one other component.
+    `Note:` When extending with customQuery, the `queryFormat` prop has no affect.
 - **beforeValueChange** `Function`
     is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
-It is called everytime before a component's value changes.
+It is called every time before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.
 - **onValueChange** `Function`
     is a callback function which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
 This prop is handy in cases where you want to generate a side-effect on value selection.
 For example: You want to show a pop-up modal with the valid discount coupon code when list item(s) is/are selected in a "Discounted Price" MultiList.